 Cabbage

-It's high in fibre, low in fat, and a cup of cooked Cabbage contains only 33 kcal, ideal for weight loss, you have to agree.
-It's also good for the brain as it contains Vitamin K and anthocyanins.
+It's also good for the brain as it contains Vitamin K and anthocyanins [2].
 Commonly, it's prepared in soup form, but there are plenty of cabbage recipes to stir that appetite and light the imagination!

 Bok Choy

-Bok choy is a vegetable that most would be familiar with.
+Bok choy is a vegetable most people are familiar with.
 It's a common fare on dinner tables in many parts of the world these days as well.
-It contains nutrients like iron and zinc, which are crucial in the production and growth of collagen.
-It also has Vitamins K, C and E, to name a few.
-Apart from stir-frying, there are other ways to enjoy your bok choy!
+It contains nutrients such as iron and zinc, which are crucial for collagen production and growth [3].

 Broccoli